-We will need substantial additional funding in the very short term to pursue our business objectives.
+We will need substantial additional funding to pursue our business objectives.
 If we are unable to raise capital when needed, we could be forced to delay, reduce or altogether cease our prodrug development programs or commercialization efforts or cease operations altogether.

-Based on our current operating plan, our existing resources are expected to be sufficient to fund our operating expense and capital investment requirements into, but not through, the third quarter of 2019.
+Based on our current operating plan, our existing resources and projected revenues are expected to be sufficient to fund our operating expense and capital investment requirements into, but not through, the first quarter of 2021.
+A significant portion of our projected revenue is based upon the achievement of milestones in our APADAZ and KP415 license agreements.
+Certain of the milestones are associated with regulatory matters that are outside our control and we do not have a history of achieving milestones in our license agreements.
 We do not currently have sufficient funds to finance our continuing operations beyond the short-term or to substantially advance our product candidates further into clinical development.
-We have no current source of revenues to sustain our present activities, and we do not expect to generate revenues until, and unless, the FDA or other regulatory agencies approve our product candidates and we successfully commercialize any such product candidates or our partner, KVK, successfully commercializes APADAZ.
+We expect that our only source of revenues will be through payments arising from our license agreements with KVK and Commave, and/or through any other future arrangements related to one of our other product candidates.
 Accordingly, our ability to continue as a going concern will require us to obtain, in the short term, additional financing to fund our operations.
-In order to substantially advance development of our product candidates, we will need to obtain additional funding in connection with our continuing operations from one or more equity offerings, including pursuant to our Purchase Agreement with Lincoln Park, the Second ATM Agreement with RBCCM, debt financings, the License Agreement or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements, and we cannot guarantee that we will be able to generate sufficient proceeds from sales under the Purchase Agreement, the Second ATM Agreement or the License Agreement, or be successful in completing other transactions, that will fund our operating expenses.
+In order to substantially advance development of our product candidates, we will need to obtain additional funding in connection with our continuing operations from one or more equity offerings, including pursuant to the Current Purchase Agreement with Lincoln Park, debt financings, the APADAZ License Agreement, the KP415 License Agreement or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements, and we cannot guarantee that we will be able to generate sufficient proceeds from sales under the Current Purchase Agreement. the APADAZ License Agreement or the KP415 License Agreement, or be successful in completing other transactions, that will fund our operating expenses.
+Further, the economic uncertainty surrounding the COVID-19 pandemic may dramatically reduce our ability to secure debt or equity financing necessary to support our operations.
 If we are delayed in obtaining additional funding or are unable to complete a strategic transaction, we may discontinue our development activities on our product candidates or discontinue our operations.
-Even if we are able to fund continued development and any of our product candidates are approved, we expect that we will need to complete a strategic transaction or raise substantial additional funding through public or private debt or equity securities to successfully co
+Even if we are able to fund continued development and any of our product candidates, beyond APADAZ, are approved, we expect that we will need to complete a strategic transaction or raise substantial additional funding through public or private debt or equity securities to successfully commercialize any product candidate.
+Our future capital requirements will depend on many factors, including: